-The standard penalties for a first-time DUI in Colorado include 48 to 96 hours of community service, a fine of $600 to $1000 plus court costs, 2 years of probation, a 9-month license revocation and alcohol or drug education classes.
+If you get convicted of a first-time DUI in Colorado, you will be facing 5 days to 1 year in jail, 48 to 96 hours of community service, a fine of $600 to $1000 plus court costs, 2 years of probation, a 9-month license revocation and alcohol or drug education classes.

-These penalties may increase if the motorist has a high BAC or causes an accident.
-By definition, a 1st offense DUI is when one in which the person has no prior DUI convictions in Colorado or any other U.S. state or territory.
+These penalties may increase if you have a high BAC.
+By definition, a 1st offense DUI is one in which you have no prior DUI convictions in Colorado or any other U.S. state or territory.

 In this article, our Denver Colorado criminal defense lawyers answer the following top 6 questions: